deepin-espanol/old-blog/pages/info/tipografia.md

 ---
 layout: page-fullwidth
-title: "Wonderful Typography"
+title: "Hermosa tipografía"
-subheadline: "Reading Experience"
+subheadline: "Info"
-meta_teaser: "Feeling Responsive uses Volkhov for headlines, Lato for everything else and if you are in need to show some code, it will be in Lucida Console."
+meta_teaser: "En Feeling Responsive usamos Volkhov para encabezado, Lato para el cuerpo del texto y Lucida Console para código."
 teaser: "<em>Feeling Responsive</em> uses <a href='https://www.google.com/fonts/specimen/Volkhov'>Volkhov</a> for headlines, <a href='https://www.google.com/fonts/specimen/Lato'>Lato</a> for everything else and if you are in need to show some code, it will be in <a href='http://www.microsoft.com/typography/fonts/family.aspx?FID=18'>Lucida Console</a> or <a href='http://en.wikipedia.org/wiki/Monaco_(typeface)'>Monaco</a>."
 header:
     image: homepage_typography.jpg